 Some of her regional theatre credits include Lookingglass Theatre, Berkeley Repertory Theatre, Arena Stage and Milwaukee Repertory Theatre.
 Minita can be seen in the recurring role of Dr. Prospere on NBC's Chicago Fire, as Musarrat in Brown Girls, and has appeared on Fox's hit show Empire, NBC's Crisis, ABC's Betrayal, Fox's The Chicago Code, and was The Onion News Network's anchor, Nina Shankar.
-She is a Master Instructor for Pinnacle Performance Company, where she spent 2016 developing a Women's Leadership Program, and the co-creator of the Women and Femme in the Arts Mentorship Program.
+She has been a dramaturg for PCPA Theaterfest most notably for Much Ado About Nothing directed by Patricia Troxel.
+Director credits include The Sitayana written by Lavina Jadwhani.
+She is a Master Instructor for Pinnacle Performance Company, where she spent 2016 developing a Women's Leadership Program, and is currently the co-director of the Professional Mentorship Program for Women in the Arts with the Statera Foundation.

 "What you are seeking is seeking you" -Rumi